e271828e/Flight.jl/prototypes/kernel/NOTES.md

   discrete cell mid-step: the interior sweep is compiled from continuous entries alone, so the hot path carries no gating test, and a discrete cell cannot move across a step because nothing in that walk writes it.
-- **A path reaches exactly as far as the declaration knows.** The reach rule is about the declaring type's knowledge, not the instance's: the same `"inner/sum/a"` against the same `SampledLoop` value resolves when the field is declared `::SampledLoop` and is a build error when it is declared `::L`, because deep-routing *past* a generically held child hard-codes one implementation.
-Resolving *to* one is face-level access and legal (§13.3): a route through concretely-declared structure may end at a generic child's face, and a single hop always may — which is what lets a container's elements be addressed by their parent's own declarations.
+- **A wiring endpoint reaches exactly one level.** The same `"inner/sum/a"` against the same `SampledLoop` value is a build error whether the field is declared `::SampledLoop` or `::L` — the declaring type's knowledge stopped being the question with D-207 — and `"inner/ref"`, the sub-assembly's own face, builds under either holder to the same trajectory.
+A container's key segment rides along inside the one level (`"units/1/e"`), which is what lets a container's elements be addressed by their parent's own declarations.
-- **Being fed is a whole-tree obligation, not a per-declaration one.** An unfed child input inside one assembly is merely awaiting a claim from above — a sibling wire, an ancestor's deep route, or an `input_connections` entry handing it up a level.
-The error fires at the root, for the chain that never terminates; the one legitimate terminus is a root input face, which is a root input.
+- **Being fed is a whole-tree obligation, not a per-declaration one.** An unfed child input inside one assembly is merely awaiting a claim from above — a sibling wire, or an `input_connections` entry handing it up a level, which an ancestor's route then feeds through the face.
+The error fires at the root, for the chain that never terminates; the one legitimate terminus is the root component's own input face.
 The one-producer rule spans levels the same way, so an ancestor's route onto an input a sub-assembly already wires is caught where the two claims meet, with both entries named.
 - **A face is derived, never declared.** It owns no cell: it resolves — through as many levels of re-export as there are — to its ultimate internal endpoint, and takes that endpoint's type and tier. `Vehicle`'s `y` and `cmd` are one